shamwela/shamwela.com/README.md

 # shamwela.com

-## Introduction

-This is my website to share about me, my projects, and my blog.
-Almost everything is pre-rendered using Static Site Generation.
-So, this is extremely fast.

 ## Technologies used

+- Deployment with Vercel
-- **Main framework**: Next.js
+- Main framework is Next.js
-- **Main language**: TypeScript
+- Static types with TypeScript
-- **Content**: MDX
+- Content with MDX
-- **Styling**: Tailwind CSS
+- Styling with Tailwind CSS
-- **Deployment**: Vercel
-- **Others**: Plaiceholder, ESLint, Prettier.
+- Code formatting with Prettier
+- Linting with ESLint

 ## Purpose and goal

 I built this website because I want to improve my existing tech stack knowledge and try out new ones.
-This started as a blog and later I showcased my projects.
 My expected outcome is to get a developer job.
 This website design hasn't changed much.
 I like to keep it simple and dark.

 ## Spotlight